tainacan/tainacan-wiki/dev/internal-api.md

 ## Fetching data

-Every repository have a `fetch()` method to fetch data from the database.
+Every repository has a `fetch()` method to fetch data from the database.
 Some repositories may have other fetch methods, such as `fetch_by_collection`, please refer to their reference to find out.

 ### Getting one single individual